Ukraine Small Grants Application Form and information

 - Activity that has already happened.
 Funding cannot be used retrospectively to pay for things that have already been delivered, however you can use it to fund further provision of activities you have already started

-- Extending activity that is already funded through contracts by South Cambridgeshire district Council.
+- Extending activity that is already funded through our contracts

 In recognition that some organisations may not be used to submitting bids for funding there is support available from Cambridge Council for Voluntary Service who are well placed to offer local voluntary organisations a range of support, advice and information on matters concerning funding bids.
 Please call 01223 464 696 or email email@example.com